 Shirl Tanner, Operations Director (previously the Mentor Co-ordinator).
 Shirl started at Sussex Pathways as a Volunteer Key Worker in 2009, alongside studying a Masters Degree in Social Work.
 After committing to a full-time position with Sussex Pathways, Shirl would go on to play a pivotal role in implementing the drop-in service at the Induction and Pre-Release Centre, Lewes Prison.
 Shirl says: “I do the work with Sussex Pathways the only way it can be done – and that is with a passion for everything that the Charity offers and all that Restorative Justice stands for.”

-Lucy Edwards – Project Co-ordinator
+Lucy Edwards – Project Manager for Through the Gate (TTG)

 Karren Hurst – Administration and Finance

 Karren Hurst; Was a Police officer prior to being medically retired, and then joined Sussex Pathways.
-Works part time doing all the administration and finance for Sussex Pathways, as well as supporting Lucy with the mentoring.
+Works part-time doing all the administration and finance for Sussex Pathways, as well as supporting Lucy with the mentoring.

 Sussex Pathways board of trustees

 The Board of Trustees has nine members.
-Trustees are recruited to fulfil strategic needs in the organisation, and to bring to the Board the skills and experience required for effective governance of the charity and its work.
+Trustees are recruited to fulfill strategic needs in the organisation, and to bring to the Board the skills and experience required for effective governance of the charity and its work.
 The current trustees have experience of managing and chairing charities that work with people in prison, people resettling in the community, young people who face social disadvantages and people with mental health issues.
 Trustees also have relevant experience as magistrate, judge, senior police officer, international business management, accountant, personnel manager, and of different faith communities.